 Transportation is one of the world’s largest industries.
 The services offered by the companies in this sector range from taxis to trucks, airplanes, trains, courier services, ships, barges, warehouses, and logistics.
-Also, to a growing extent, it now includes the use of artificial intelligence and robotics in terms of self-driving cars, trucks, and delivery vehicles.
+The transportation sector is now increasingly relying on artificial intelligence and robotics in the form of self-driving cars, trucks, and delivery vehicles.
 The growth of the global logistics services industry is directly related to the development of international trade flow and the current economic environment.
-North America and the Asia Pacific appear to be the most attractive markets for logistics services, especially when it comes to contract services such as third-party logistics.
+North America and the Asia Pacific are known to be the most attractive markets for logistics services, especially when it comes to contract services such as third-party logistics.
 Additionally, intra-regional trade in developing markets is becoming important, especially in the Asia Pacific, and this, combined with high GDP rates, is expected to boost the growth of the logistics services industry.

 As a result, logistics services firms are leveraging the use of marketing strategy solutions to improve their position in the market.
 Marketing strategy solutions help firms within the logistics services space to address the requirements of the customer and accordingly devise new strategies to market the offerings and improve customer service.

 The client, a leading logistics services provider with business operations spread across the globe, wanted to ensure that the services offered to meet the demands of the customers and gain insights into ways to develop profitable long-term relationships with them.
 Additionally, the client wanted to refine their marketing activities and devise an effective marketing strategy to attract new customers.